braek-neck/managing-secrets-on-Kubernetes/README.md

 ### Secrets managment in Kubernetes

-Certainly, here are two options to help your client improve the way they save and manage secrets in their Kubernetes on AWS (EKS) environment while considering their small team and limited capacity for self-hosted solutions:
+Here are two options to help your client improve the way they save and manage secrets in their Kubernetes on AWS (EKS) environment while considering their small team and limited capacity for self-hosted solutions.

 #### Kubernetes External Secrets